jubaglio/n3loxs/README.md

 The program accepts up to 3 arguments on the command line;
 * `lattice`: The lattice size that is used for the integration (integer)
 * `process`: An integer to chose between the various processes available.
-At the moment, 0 is for neutral Drell-Yan production (offshell photon), 1 if so r charged Drell-Yan production, 2 is for inclusive WH Higgs-strahlung production
+At the moment, 1 is for neutral Drell-Yan production (offshell photon), 2 is for charged Drell-Yan production, 3 is for inclusive WH Higgs-strahlung production
 * `--scale`: An optional flag to calculate 15 different predictions for the renormalization scale varied between 0.5 and 2